 We’ll answer all your questions!

 The Playful Living Lab is a group of designers and researchers exploring playful technologies and experiences.
-We start from the belief that technology can support humans far beyond productivity: it can help us find joy in everyday life (individually and collectively) and foster ways of living that are stimulating, socially meaningful, and ecologically sound.
-Building on this premise, we use situated co-design to envision technological futures grounded where joy and care are entangled.
-Our aspiration is to nurture futures where the flourishing of individuals, communities, and the planet stands on the shoulders of joy.
+We are driven by the belief that technology can support humans far beyond productivity: it can help us find joy in everyday life, both individually and collectively, while fostering lifestyles that are stimulating, socially meaningful, and ecologically sustainable.
+Building on this premise, we use situated co-design to imagine grounded technological futures where joy and care are deeply intertwined.
+Our aspiration is to nurture futures in which the flourishing of individuals, communities, and the planet is rooted in joy.

-Our research is published in leading venues in Human-Computer Interaction and Design Research, such as CHI, DIS, and CHI Play, and is also shared through artistic and industry events.
-The lab brings together designers at all stages of their careers (from senior researchers to undergraduate students, and everything in between) and has a strong educational mission: to mentor the next generation of interaction design researchers.
-All interested students in ERAM’s design programmes are invited to participate.
+Our research is published in leading Human-Computer Interaction and Design Research venues such as CHI, DIS, and CHI PLAY, and is also shared through artistic and industry events.
+The lab brings together designers at every stage of their careers, from senior researchers to undergraduate students and everyone in between, and has a strong educational mission: mentoring the next generation of interaction design researchers.
+All students interested in ERAM’s design programs are invited to take part.

-Given the deep thematic affinity between the Playful Living Lab and the Master in Interaction Design, students in the programme will find ample opportunities to engage with the lab.
-Some will be integrated into the curriculum – through project-based courses like the Design Research Lab or the Master’s Thesis, where students work within the lab’s physical and intellectual environment.
-Others will take shape beyond coursework, as students join ongoing research projects and community initiatives.
-The lab offers a valuable context for those aiming to build a research career, develop academic skills, and transition insightfully toward Ph.D. studies or other research-oriented paths.
+Given the strong thematic affinity between the Playful Living Lab and the Master’s in Interaction Design, students in the program will find extensive opportunities to collaborate with the lab.
+Some of these will be integrated into the curriculum through project-based courses such as the Design Research Lab or the Master’s Thesis, where students work within the lab’s physical and intellectual environment.
+Other opportunities will emerge beyond coursework, as students join ongoing research projects and community initiatives.
+The lab offers a valuable context for those aspiring to build a research career, develop academic skills, and make a meaningful transition toward PhD studies or other research-oriented paths.